Languages of the United States: Nepali

 The first Nepalese to enter the United States were classified as "other Asian".
 Immigration records show that between 1881 and 1890, 1,910 "other Asians" were admitted to the United States.
 However, Nepal did not open its borders until 1950, and most Nepalis who left the country during that time went primarily to India to study.
 Nepalese Americans were first classified as a separate ethnic group in 1974 when 56 Nepalese immigrated to the United States.
 New York City, Boston, Dallas-Fort Worth, Columbus, Los Angeles, Cincinnati, Erie, Harrisburg, Chicago, Denver, Gainesville, Portland, and Saint Paul have the largest number of Nepalese.
-There are some Nepalese community or cultural events in every American state, including Dashain, Tihar, Losar, Holi, Teej Special, and Nepali New Year.
+There are some Nepalese community or cultural events in every American state, including Dashain, Tihar, Holi, Teej Special, and Nepali New Year.